albertosaurus/power_enum_2/README.md

 #### Notes

 `acts_as_enumerated` records are considered immutable.
 By default you cannot create/alter/destroy instances because they are cached in memory.
 Because of Rails' process-based model it is not safe to allow updating acts\_as\_enumerated records as the caches will get out of sync.
+Also, as of version 0.5.1, `to_s` is overriden to return the name of the enum instance.

 However, one instance where updating the models *should* be allowed is if you are using seeds.rb to seed initial values into the database.